MUSE TECHNOLOGIES

 Contacts & Information

-bcitylimits63@gmail.com
+[email protected]

 Welcome to Troop 49

-Closing.
+.
 Soon it will be time to sit down, hear some final announcements and listen to the Scoutmaster Minute.
 We take this time seriously.
 This is an opportunity to learn more about the Spirit of Scouting, and can set your course for the next week.
 Scouting is fun, but also helps you develop personal strength and focus.
 A scout lives the Scout Oath and the Scout Law daily.

 Fundraising & Scout Accounts-

-The amount of money that goes into an individual’s scout account is dependent on his sales during the fundraisers.
+The amount of money that goes into an individual’s scout account is dependent on sales during the fundraisers.
 This money can be used by the scout to pay for scout activities such as campouts and merit badge clinics.
 Due to new IRS rules, it can not be used to buy personal camping equipment.

 The Troop funds are used to pay for expenses such as yearly membership fees for all adults and scouts, trailer insurance and storage, rank badges and merit badges, equipment, necessary adult camp fees, and other troop expenses.